Bundle III by Frans Vermeulen

-- Monera: Kingdom of Bacteria & Viruses – Spectrum Materia Medica Volume 2
+- Monera: Kingdom of Bacteria and Viruses – Spectrum Materia Medica Volume 2

 - Fungi: Kingdom Fungi – Spectrum Materia Medica Volume 2

-Monera: Kingdom of Bacteria & Viruses – Spectrum Materia Medica Volume 2
+Monera: Kingdom of Bacteria and Viruses – Spectrum Materia Medica Volume 2:

 There is often more than one remedy per bacteria (for example one remedy made from the disease product and another from the vaccine).
 The history and genealogy of these makes fascinating reading, and Vermeulen has implemented his sleuthing skills to unravel many irregularities.